 “The study of Mathematics, like the Nile, begins in minuteness but ends in magnificence.” ⁓ Charles Caleb Colton

-Thanks to developments in technology, you don’t have to turn to a dusty textbook for help: various educational websites, online Maths videos and savvy apps are right at your fingertips and ready for you to use.
-From downloadable Maths worksheets to interactive Math lessons with an online tutor, there are many Maths resources at your disposal.
+Thanks to developments in technology, you don’t always have to turn to a dusty textbook for help: various educational websites, online Maths videos and savvy apps are right at your fingertips and ready for you to use.
+From downloadable Maths worksheets to online quizzes and interactive Math lessons with an online tutor, there are many Maths resources at your disposal.

-Connecting with an Online Maths Tutor: The Tools and Software You Need
+Connecting with an Online Math Tutor: The Tools and Software You Need

-For additional quality and clearer communication, you may want to invest in a headset with a microphone.
+For clearer communication, if the sound quality of your device is not that good, you may want to invest in a headset with a microphone.
 The built-in microphone on laptops, for example, will suffice, but you will get better results with a headset.
 So, if you need a pair, check out some options on Takealot – the prices range from R84 – R2 299.
 You can also browse the online shopping site for a webcam- prices range from R265- R1 999, so all budgets are catered to.